teivah/100-go-mistakes/docs/index.md

 ### Panicking (#48)

+???+ info "TL;DR"

-**TL;DR**: Using `panic` is an option to deal with errors in Go.
+    Using `panic` is an option to deal with errors in Go.
 However, it should only be used sparingly in unrecoverable conditions: for example, to signal a programmer error or when you fail to load a mandatory dependency.

 In Go, panic is a built-in function that stops the ordinary flow: